LucasDelfino92/morrowindsharp/readme.md

 1. That you should only install the main file (if the mod in question is hosted on Nexus; MMH and MediaFire are single-link downloads).
 2. That the installation is straightforward, and requires no special instructions.

 My mod manager of choice for Morrowind is **Mod Organizer 2**.
 The **Mended Morrowind** module will explain in detail why I use it, and how to use it.

+## MOD ORDER AND LOAD ORDER

 Since you will be (potentially) installing hundreds of mods and hundreds of plugins, I saw fit to provide a working mod installation order and a plugin load order.

 You can download a package containing these files here: [**Sigourn's Mod List: April 27th**](https://www.mediafire.com/file/byikvr2e6ffw3hm/Sigourn%27s_Mod_List_%28April_27th%29.zip/file)